 I'm sure you've heard that our pollinators are in trouble.
 Whether it's birds, bees, or butterflies, the development and destruction of natural habitat is causing big problems.
 Honeybees have hogged a lot of the attention, partly because of the mysterious cause(s) of colony collapse disorder, but also because of the importance of honeybees to industrialized food production.
 However, a recent review published in the International Journal for Parasitology highlights the harm that managed bees can inflict on our native bee populations, especially when they carry disease.

 Native pollinators include more than just bees.
+Illustration from the Pollinator Partnership. |

 The industrial use of honeybees is one of the main contributors to honeybee decline in recent years.
 Pesticides are thought to be a main cause, with compromised health being observed even at sublethal doses.
 Poor management practices and long-distance transportation cause additional stress and enhance the spread of parasites and disease between colonies.
 The reliance of managed bees on single food sources (crops) may also pose a problem since it seems that bees can use other plants to help combat certain infections.